QR5.7.1 The Simulation Hypothesis

 3. Spin.
 The process spin direction, which can be up or down for an axis.

-Processing on the quantum network always spreads, so matter spreads a distribution around itself, like ripples in a bucket (Figure 5.15), to alter the above values in the quantum field that defines the physical world we see.
-If the above values are all null, we see empty space, but if they are mass +1 and charge -1, we see an electron, and so on.
+Matter then spreads its existence around itself, like ripples in a bucket (Figure 5.15), because on this network, processing is always passed on.
+This affects the quantum field that sets these values throughout space and generates the physical world we see.
+For example, if its values are null, we see empty space, but if they are mass +1, charge -1, and spin ±1, we see an electron, and so on.

 Figure 5.15.
 A point standing wave spreads

-In Figure 5.16, the mass, charge, and magnetism of matter spread to affect the quantum field around it.
-A large mass strengthens the field closer to it to cause gravity.
-Charges speed up or slow down the field between them, as remainders cancel or add, to cause an electrical field.
-Magnets also speed up or slow down the field between them, as spins make space deeper or shallower, to cause a magnetic field.
+In Figure 5.16, the mass, charge, and magnetism of matter then spread into the quantum field around it.
+Mass strengthens the field closer to it, to cause a gravity field, charges speed up or slow down the field between them as remainders cancel or add, to cause an electrical field, and magnets also speed up or slow down the field between them, as spins make space deeper or shallower.

-The effect in all cases is that matter moves when the strength or speed of the field around it changes, as even a small bias can give movement in our time.
+The effect in all cases is that matter moves one way when the quantum field around it is stronger or faster that way, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field